-During my recent nine days in Shenandoah Valley, we continually found ourselves on incredibly gorgeous small roads with hardly any other vehicles.
-Dozens of roads numbered in the 600s and 700s were super fun in my loaner Mazda Miata MX-5 (one week test drive) and later in our own McCool vehicle.
+During nine days in Shenandoah Valley, we continually found ourselves on incredibly gorgeous small roads with hardly any other vehicles.
+Dozens of roads numbered in the 600s and 700s were super fun in a rental Mazda Miata MX-5 and later in our own McCool vehicle.

-Shakespeare in Shenandoah.
 The American Shakespeare Center in Staunton, Virginia, gives audiences some of the pleasures that Elizabethan playgoers would have enjoyed during Shakespeare’s era.
 Its Blackfriar’s Playhouse is the world’s only re-creation of William Shakespeare’s indoor theatre.
 It is a special treat to attend a performance.
-TIP: try to buy a seat right on the stage and be part of the show.
-To visit or not to visit?
-VISIT!

-Edinburg Mill Museum.
 Being on the road, seeing museums nearly every day, I become jaded toward them.
 I was really impressed with the Edinburg Mill Museum.
 The historic mill was saved when most buildings were destroyed during the Civil War.
 Museum exhibits focus on the culture and history of the Shenandoah Valley, including transportation, agriculture, education, home life, military, and more.

 I loved the collection of old American Red Cross posters.

-Lee Chapel and Stonewall Jackson House.
-Sure, these two attractions in Lexington, Virginia focus on the most famous Southern generals of the US Civil War but I list them because of the unexpected storylines they weave.
+Sure, these two attractions in Lexington, Virginia focus on the most famous Southern generals of the US Civil War but I list them together because of the unexpected storylines they weave.

 *** Spoiler alert.
 If you do not want to know those surprising storylines, skip the next paragraph and proceed to the next photo.

 Lee Chapel is on the campus of Washington & Lee University.
 General Robert E. Lee is buried in the lower level, along with most of his family.
 The Lee Chapel museum focuses on the connection between Lee and George Washington, which surprises many people.
 Visit and learn more.
 The Stonewall Jackson House is the only place that focuses on the life of General Thomas J. Jackson prior to the Civil War.
-This was the only house Stonewall Jackson ever owned and the tour focuses on his work, civil, and family life up until the Civil War.
+This was the only house Stonewall Jackson ever owned and the house tour focuses on Jackson’s work, civil, and family life up until the Civil War.

 *** Spoiler alert complete!